Canvas Instructor Guide

 4. In the table that opens, click the pencil icon to the right of the student you want to give more attempts to.

-5. In the "Student Extensions" pop-up, use the "Extra Attempts" to enter the number of additional attempts.
+5. In the "Student Extensions" pop-up, use the "Extra Attempts" field to enter the number of additional attempts.

 6. Click Save, and repeat this for any other students who require accommodation.